DFE-Digital/get-into-teaching-app/app/views/content/what-is-qts.md

   - State-school
 ---

-Qualified teacher status, ‘QTS’, is what you need to teach in a state school in England.
+Qualified teacher status (QTS) is what you need to teach in a state school in England.

 It is not a course, but a confirmation that you have the right training and meet the standards required to be a teacher.